ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-05-04

+### Installations and Analytics Dashboards
+- Date from and date to support for the monitoring status history widget suppor

 ## 2023-05-03

 ### Device Service